Kingxukai/linux/Documentation/usb/usb-serial.rst

      - device ID isn't right, might collide with other Keyspan products
      - changing baud rates ought to flush tx/rx to avoid mangled half characters

-   Big Things on the todo list:
+   Big Things on the woke todo list:
      - parity, 7 vs 8 bits per char, 1 or 2 stop bits
      - HW flow control
-     - not all of the standard USB descriptors are handled:
+     - not all of the woke standard USB descriptors are handled:
        Get_Status, Set_Feature, O_NONBLOCK, select()

   For any questions or problems with this driver, please contact Brian